Danielle Carr Ramdath

-Danielle Carr Ramdath is an American mathematician, researcher, and academic administrator.
+Danielle Carr Ramdath (born March 16, 1966) is an American mathematician, researcher, and academic administrator.
 She is most known for her contributions to applied mathematics, particularly in the field of mathematical modeling and epidemiology.
 She has contributed to higher education administration, advocating for diversity and inclusion in academic institutions.
 Carr Ramdath has served in administrative roles at various colleges and is currently the Senior Associate Dean of Academic Engagement and Winter Study at Williams College.

 Early life and education

 Carr Ramdath was born on March 16, 1966, in Washington, D.C.
 She pursued her undergraduate studies at Beloit College in Wisconsin, earning a Bachelor of Science in mathematics in 1987.
 She then advanced to Duke University, where she obtained her Ph.D. in mathematics in 1992.
 Notably, she was the first African American to receive a Ph.D. in mathematics from Duke University.
 Her dissertation, Reaction-Hyperbolic Systems in One Space Dimension, was supervised by Michael C. Reed.